markjivko/storyline/README.md

 Build *beautiful* landing pages that change as the user scrolls up or down.

+Project created in 2013 and proted to GitHub in 2021.

 Demo
 ----
 Just [visit this page](https://stephino.github.io/storyline) for a short demo of the plugin and included console/debugger.